-WVU MEDICINE: BEHAVIORAL MEDICINE AND PSYCHIATRY- MARTINSBURG Doctoral Psychology Internship Program Evaluation
+WVU MEDICINE: BEHAVIORAL MEDICINE & PSYCHIATRY- MARTINSBURG Doctoral Psychology Internship Program Evaluation

-Intern: Supervisor(s): Dates of Evaluation: □ First Grading Period (July - October) □ Second Grading Period (November - Februar □ Third Grading Period (March - June) y) Scoring Criteria: 1 Very Unsatisfactori 2 Moderately Unsatis 3 Moderately Satisfactorily N/A Not applicable/No factorily Internship Training Co are reviewed by the Tr "2" will result in action detailed explanatory co to improve our self-stu unsatisfactory ("1"), yo evaluation is utilized by WVU Medicine: Behavioral permittee to continually improve and enhance the training Committee, and your feedback is carefully can be the Training Committee to address the problem on the process, we ask that for any item you are rating ou please provide additional comments to help us be accerns in these training areas. nining properties on sider of the second material of the second mass model. rograi ed.
-Ai m, so lost ef erately n.
-Al ny rat pleas fectiv / ("2" l respondings of the control of the onses of "1" or ude on order eery Quality of supervision on.
-1 2 3 4 N/A Comment: Usefulness of superv Comment: rision.
-1 2 3 4 N/A Amount of supervisi ion.
+To be completed by intern after every 4 months of the internship year (end of October, end of February, and end of June) and discussed during a meeting between the intern and Training Director.

+Intern: Supervisor(s): Dates of Evaluation: First Grading Period (July - October) Second Grading Period (November - February) Third Grading Period (March - June) Scoring Criteria: 1 Very Unsatisfactori 2 Moderately Unsatis 3 Moderately Satisfac factorily

+4 Very Satisfactorily

+N/A Not applicable/Not observed/Cannot Say

+NOTE: This program evaluation is utilized by WVU Medicine's Internship Training Committee to continually improve and enhance the training program.
+All responses are reviewed by the Training Committee, and your feedback is carefully considered.
+Any ratings of "1" or "2" will result in action by the Training Committee to address the problematic item, so please include detailed explanatory comments wherever applicable in order to help us respond most effectively.
+In order to improve our self-study process, we ask that for any item you are rating as moderately ("2") or very unsatisfactory ("1"), you please provide additional comments to help us better understand what has contributed to your concerns in these training areas.

+Quality of supervision.
 1 2 3 4 N/A

+Comment:

+Usefulness of supervision.
+1 2 3 4 N/A

+Comment:

+Amount of supervision 1 2 3 4 N/A

+Amount of supervision.
+1 2 3 4 1N/A

+Comment: